Toggle mobile menu visibility

 Additional documents

-The additional documents are required so that the Local Authority can be assured that the provider has systems in place to meet the statutory guidance and funding agreement requirements (Word doc) [46KB] when offering the Early Education entitlement to families.
+The additional documents are required so that the Local Authority can be assured that the provider has systems in place to meet the statutory guidance and the Funding Agreement Terms and Conditions (PDF, 347 KB) when offering the Early Education entitlement to families.

-It is therefore important that as a minimum these documents clearly prove the following sections of the agreement are being met -
+Your policies must clearly articulate compliance.
+It is therefore important that as a minimum these documents clearly prove the following are being met -

 When submitted the Early Years Finance team will complete a compliance check.
 Providers will be notified where it is necessary to make any amendments as soon as possible.
 New providers should allow at least 6 weeks for the documentation to be checked.